yw2247/compmethods-yw2247/problem_set_1/README.md

 Apparent big-O scaling of each algorithm on d1:<br>
 alg1 (bubble sort): Runtime grows approximately O(n^2) on data1.
 We can see that the log–log curve is steep and close to a slope of ~2.<br>
-alg2 (merge sort): Runtime grows approximately O(nlogn) regardless of input order.
-We can see that the log–log curve is much shallower than n^2, which is consistent with nlogn.<br>
+alg2 (merge sort): Runtime grows approximately O(nlogn).
+We can see that the log–log curve is much shallower than n^2 but steeper than linear, which is consistent with nlogn.<br>

 *Repeat the timing and plotting process using the data2 function to generate data.*<br>
 Comparison of performance for alg1 and alg2 on d2: